 Missouri requires you to file a lawsuit within five years from the date of the car accident for both personal injury and property damage.
 After five years, you are barred from filing a lawsuit.
 Missouri imposes different time limits for other types of cases.
 So, make sure you have ample time to prepare to file a lawsuit in case dispute arises during your settlement process.

 Are you wondering if you have a viable case?
-If your car accident case involves an injury or disputed matters, you should consider contacting an experienced attorney in your area for a free claim evaluation.
-Discussing your claim with an attorney can be a good starting point to explore all of your legal options.
-Be sure to act now before it's too late to file your claim.
+If your car accident case involves an injury or disputed matters, you should consider contacting an experienced car accident attorney in Missouri.
+Discussing your claim with an attorney can be a good starting point to explore all of your legal options, but be sure to act quickly before it's too late to file your claim.

 Contact a qualified attorney.